 KCAI is located in a residential neighborhood called Southmoreland, noted for tree-lined streets, large homes and many six-plex-style apartment buildings from the 1920s.

-About a month before you're ready to move to Kansas City, we strongly recommend you plan a two- to five-day visit to look for housing.
-We suggest you plan on moving to Kansas City at least two weeks before classes start to allow time to settle in.
-During the summer, July is usually the best time to look for off-campus housing, but by mid-July you have to move fast because that's when a lot of college students return to Kansas City.
+About a month before you're ready to move to Kansas City, we strongly recommend you plan a visit to look for housing.
+We suggest you plan to move to Kansas City at least two weeks before classes start to allow time to settle in.

-The Chequers is owned by Kansas City Art Institute and managed by The Orion Property Group.
-The complex is reserved solely for student use.
+Chequers is owned by KCAI and managed by The Orion Property Group.
+The complex is solely for student use.

 Villa La Paz

 109 East 40th